-Required textbook/Materials: Alfred's Group Piano for Adults, Book 1 (continued) or Book 2 as determined by the professor after evaluation of individual students.
+TEXTBOOK/MATERIALS: Alfred's Group Piano for Adults, Book I (continued)

-Course Description: This course provides the beginning piano student (advancing through 4 semesters to late intermediate level) with a continuing introduction to basic keyboard skills.
+COURSE DESCRIPTION/BENEFITS: This course provides the beginning piano student (advancing through 4 semesters to late intermediate level) with a continuing introduction to basic keyboard skills.
 Class piano is required prior to private instruction.
 For music majors, the ultimate benefit of class piano is that it helps one build the abilities required by most four-year programs to pass a barrier exam.